Characterizing far from equilibrium states of the one-dimensional nonlinear Schr{\"o}dinger equation: Introduction

-where $g$ quantifies the strength of the nonlinear term, written here in dimensionless form, is a very common model arising as a limiting case in the description of various physical phenomena, as for example: the propagation of monochromatic light in non linear optical fibers~\cite{Gredeskul1989,Zhao1989,Gredeskul1990,Kivshar1990} or atomic vapors~\cite{Bienaime2021}, ultra-cold atoms confined in very elongated traps~\cite{Olshanii1998,Burger1999,Frantzeskakis2010}, polariton superfluids~\cite{Maitre2021} and the propagation of surface waves in deep water~\cite{Suret2020a}.
-Several mathematical tools have been developed and successfully applied to study the solutions of Eq.~\eqref{eqn:NLSE}, among which the inverse scattering transform (IST) that evidenced the existence of solitons~\cite{Zakharov1973,Zakharov1974,Kulish1976,Ablowitz1981a,Kivshar1989}, Whitham's modulation theory that describes dispersive shock waves~\cite{Gurevich1987a,El2016a}, Lagrangian models~\cite{Kivshar1995,Theocharis2005,Tenorio2005} and numerical methods enabling the accurate propagation of initial conditions.
+Transport phenomena in nonlinear dispersive media may involve shock waves or the propagation of gray solitons that can be observed in a wide variety of systems.
+They appear for example in the propagation of monochromatic light in nonlinear optical fibers~\cite{Gredeskul1989,Zhao1989,Gredeskul1990,Kivshar1990,Xu2017} or atomic vapors~\cite{Bienaime2021}, ultra-cold atoms confined in very elongated traps~\cite{Olshanii1998,Burger1999,Frantzeskakis2010}, polariton superfluids~\cite{Maitre2021} and the propagation of surface waves in deep water~\cite{Suret2020a}.
+This can be explained by the fact that all these experiments can be modeled by a common nonlinear wave propagation equation, namely the homogeneous one-dimensional (1D) nonlinear Schrödinger equation (1DNLSE):

+written here in dimensionless form and where $g$ quantifies the strength of the nonlinear term and $\psi(z,t)$ is the wavefunction.

+In particular equation \eqref{eqn:NLSE} is well adapted to the description of weakly interacting 1D Bose gases held in tightly confining traps, in the mean field regime.
 Thanks to the fine control of ultracold quasi 1D atomic gases it is possible to study experimentally the stability of solitons~\cite{Muryshev2002}, soliton scattering on impurities~\cite{Aycock2017}, soliton creation by phase imprinting~\cite{Burger1999,Denschlag2000} or head-on soliton collisions~\cite{Stellmer2008}.
-This has motivated numerous theoretical works to predict the soliton dynamics, following a phase-imprinting~\cite{Carr2001,Wu2002}, in the presence of an external trap~\cite{Romero-Ros2021} or an obstacle~\cite{Hakim1997,Bilas2005} and to study finite temperature equilibrium states~\cite{Jackson2007,Karpiuk2012,Schmidt2012,Karpiuk2015}.
+This has motivated numerous theoretical works to predict the soliton dynamics, following a phase-imprinting~\cite{Carr2001,Wu2002}, in the presence of an external trap~\cite{Romero-Ros2021} or an obstacle~\cite{Hakim1997,Bilas2005} and to study states with thermal-like correlations~\cite{Jackson2007,Karpiuk2012,Schmidt2012,Karpiuk2015}.

-Equation~\eqref{eqn:NLSE} possesses many interesting properties that are related to its integrability and are well understood within the IST framework.
-In particular the IST introduces the Lax operator~\cite{Ablowitz1981a}:

-that we write here for the $g>0$ de-focusing case.
-The operator defined by~\eqref{eqn:Lax} is hermitian and importantly its (real) spectrum is time-invariant: therefore it can be used to classify and study the properties of a particular realization of the field $\psi$.
-For infinite systems with well defined asymptotic boundary conditions the IST predicts that the spectrum of the Lax operator $\mathcal{L}v=\zeta v$, that we will call the \emph{Lax spectrum} hereafter, is made of two continuous branches separated by a gap, in which discrete eigenvalues may exist~\cite{Zakharov1973}.
-These discrete eigenvalues are directly related to the presence of solitons propagating in the system, are proportional to their velocity and the gap size is set by the speed of sound $c\simeq\sqrt{gn_0}$, where $n_0$ is the background density.